 2. History of the Newport Cliff Walk Mansions

-The Newport mansion walk is a trip back in time through the Gilded Age of New England.
+The Newport mansion walk is the best way to see history from the Gilded Age of New England.
 Here you can experience where some of America’s most wealthy families built their summer residencies in the 19th century.
 Yes, these insane works of architecture were just their vacation homes!

-For many millionaires, Rhode Island’s coast was the perfect getaway from the cities and a place to throw legendary parties.
+For many ultra rich families like the Vanderbilt’s, Rhode Island’s coast was the perfect getaway from the cities and a place to throw legendary parties.
 Over time, many fortunes were lost.
 However, these massive mansions remain well preserved for us all to enjoy on the Newport Rhode Island Cliff Walk.

 3. What Is the Cliff Walk in Newport RI?